-- Ancillary facilities will be located within or immediately adjacent to the Construction Boundary. - They will not be located next to sensitive land user(s) (including where an access road is between the facility and the receiver) unless the landowner and occupier have given written acceptance to the carrying out of the relevant facility in the proposed location. - Ancillary facilities will have no impacts on Heritage items (including areas of archaeological sensitivity), threatened species, populations or ecological communities beyond the impacts approved under the conditions of this approval.

-• The establishment and use of the facility must be carried out and managed within the outcomes set out in the conditions of this approval.
+- Ancillary facilities will be located within or immediately adjacent to the Construction Boundary. - They will not be located next to sensitive land user(s) (including where an access road is between the facility and the receiver) unless the landowner and occupier have given written acceptance to the carrying out of the relevant facility in the proposed location, unless otherwise approved by the Planning Secretary. - Ancillary facilities will have no impacts on Heritage items (including areas of archaeological sensitivity), threatened species, populations or ecological communities beyond the impacts approved under the conditions of this approval. - The establishment and use of the facility must be carried out and managed within the outcomes set out in the conditions of this approval.